Research Team

 Gender issues in international conflicts | Feminist approaches to International Relations | Responsibility to Protect R2P | International Justice | United Nations

-Sofie Rose is a PhD Candidate in Political Science at University of Southern Denmark.
-As part of the PROTEX team her project is focused on understanding how gender impacts the way in which protection of civilians is practiced and perceived by the European Union.
-The project examines the EU’s Common Security and Defense Policy missions in Mali and the Central African Republic.
-By looking at a broad range of protection practices from the mission level to the decision-making processes, she is interested in examining how gendered logics informs in the way in which security is defined and ultimately how this affects the protection delivered.
-Chiara De Franco is her principal PhD supervisor and Nina Wilen her second supervisor.
+Sofie Rose is Post Doctoral Fellow at Center Studie for War Studies, University of Southern Denmark, and visiting Post Doctoral Fellow at the University of Vienna.
+As part of the PROTEX team her PhD project focused on understanding how gender impacts the way in which protection of civilians is practiced and perceived by the European Union.
+The project examined the EU’s Common Security and Defense Policy missions in Mali and the Central African Republic.
+By looking at a broad range of protection practices from the mission level to the decision-making processes, she examined how gendered logics inform in the way in which security is defined and ultimately how this affects the protection delivered.
+Chiara De Franco was her principal PhD supervisor and Nina Wilen her second supervisor.

 Sofie holds a master’s degree in International Security and Law from the University of Southern Denmark and a bachelor’s degree in History and Philosophy from Aarhus University.
 In her research she has explored issues such as mass atrocity crimes prevention, peace and reconciliation processes, victim stigmatization, feminist security studies, gender crimes, international criminal law and conflict-related sexual violence.
 She has previously lived in Myanmar where she interned for an NGO called Nonviolent Peaceforce.